Submitty/submitty.github.io/_docs/sysadmin/course_archiving.md

    select * from courses where semester='s18';
    ```

-   status=1 means the course is active.
-All student users assigned to
+   *status = 1* means the course is active.
+All student users
-   a non-NULL registration section, and all limited access graders,
+   assigned to a non-NULL registration section, and all limited access
-   full access graders, and instructors can view the course.
+   graders, full access graders, and instructors can view the course.

-   status=2 means the course is archived.
+   *status = 2* means the course is archived.
 Only instructor users for
    that course can view the course.  _TODO: We intend for this access
    to be read only, but that is currently not implemented._